Miss Universe 2018

-Miss Universe 2018 was the 67th Miss Universe pageant, held at the Impact Arena in Pak Kret, Nonthaburi, Thailand, on 17 December 2018.
+Miss Universe 2018 was the 67th Miss Universe pageant, held at the Impact Arena, Muang Thong Thani in Pak Kret, Nonthaburi, Thailand, on 17 December 2018.
 (Note: The event was held at 07:00 local time (UTC+07:00); for the Americas, the day was still 16 December in their local times.
 However, the Eastern/Central primetime telecast was delayed by 30 minutes due to Fox NFL Sunday overruns.)

 At the conclusion of the event, Demi-Leigh Nel-Peters of South Africa crowned Catriona Gray of the Philippines as Miss Universe 2018.
 This was the Philippines' fourth victory after their recent victory in 2015.

 Contestants from ninety-four countries and territories competed in this year's pageant, surpassing the previous record of ninety-two in 2017.
 The pageant was hosted by Steve Harvey in his fourth consecutive year, along with supermodel Ashley Graham.
 Television personality Carson Kressley and runway coach Lu Sierra provided commentary and analysis throughout the event.
 American singer-songwriter Ne-Yo performed in this year's pageant.